 Any risk mitigation procedure, including tracking incidents and claims, can make insurers look upon you more favourably.
 If they can see that you are actively trying to prevent risk occurrences in your organization, you will become one of the “good” risk-takers that they want to insure.
 This can result in lower premiums and extra value-added services.

 Even if your company is small, it is inevitable that you will experience incidents from time to time.
 When this happens, it’s important that you are able to document them accurately and fully.
 Doing so will support you in case of a lawsuit, allow you to save money in claims as well as insurance premiums, and identify areas for improvement in your organization.
 How in-depth you choose to go with your incident reports isn’t what matters; you just need to have them.
-Smartsheet has some excellent free templates that can get you started.
+Want more information on our system?
+Learn more below.

 If you found this article helpful, you may be interested in: